wyozi/3d2d-imgui/README.md

 -- to test different UI scales or if you're lazy and don't want to scale values by hand.
 -- This method also scales fonts that use the special !Typeface@Size format p:SetUIScale(10)

+-- Adds this tdui to list of tduis that are checked when the player presses +use bind -- If said bind is pressed and user is hovering a TDUI on the list, the bind is blocked.
+-- This is useful for eg. TDUIs inside cars, so that player doesn't leave car upon pressing +use -- on tdui. p:BlockUseBind()
 ```

 Rendering (should be called in same drawing hook as drawing components):